DO-Solutions/doks-s3/README.md

 If something does not work as expected, check the troubleshooting section below.

-## Additional configuration
+### Additional configuration

-### Bucket
+#### Bucket

 By default, csi-s3 will create a new bucket per volume.
 The bucket name will match that of the volume ID.
-If you want your volumes to live in a precreated bucket, you can simply specify the bucket in the storage class parameters:
+If you want your volumes to live in a pre-created bucket, you can specify the bucket in the storage class parameters:

 ```yaml
 kind: StorageClass